 - Reviewing, auditing, and compiling financial statements

-- Other auditing activities including operational audits, compliance audits, or reviews of internal controls
+- Other auditing activities including operational audits, compliance audits, reporting, or reviews of internal controls

 - Preparing income tax or non-profit tax returns